waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Azalea Pokecenter 2F:** This entire floor is a dead end for now.
 All warps are blocked by NPCs or walls.

 # VIII.
 Untested Assumptions & Hypotheses
-*   **Item Ball in Slowpoke Well:** I assume the item ball at (10, 3) contains a useful item. **Alternative:** It could be a trap (e.g., a Voltorb). **Test:** Interact with it after the current battle.
+*   **Item Ball in Slowpoke Well:** I assume the item ball at (10, 3) contains a useful item. **Alternative:** It could be a trap (e.g., a Voltorb). **Test:** Interact with it after clearing Azalea Town.
-*   **Slowpoke Well Resolution:** I assume defeating all the Rocket Grunts in this well will resolve the Slowpoke issue. **Alternative:** There's a leader or a switch I need to find. **Test:** Explore the entire well after defeating all visible grunts.
-*   **Kurt's Reward:** I assume Kurt will give me something (like HM Cut) after I help him. **Alternative:** He will just thank me and the story will progress in a different way. **Test:** Talk to Kurt after defeating Team Rocket.
-*   **Rocket Grunt's Motivation:** I assume the Rocket Grunt is blocking the well to guard it. **Alternative:** He's just a loiterer and will move after a certain event is triggered elsewhere. **Test:** If defeating the Rockets inside the well doesn't make him move, I must search for another trigger.
+*   **Azalea Gym Puzzle:** I assume defeating trainers on switches moves the bug platforms. **Alternative:** The platforms move based on a specific sequence of switch activations, not just defeating trainers. **Test:** After this battle, try interacting with the switches again to see if they can be toggled without a battle.

 # IX.
 High-Priority Tasks
-*   Use `team_composition_advisor` before challenging the Azalea Town Gym.
 *   Test seemingly impassable objects like bookshelves and radios to confirm they are not interactable in a meaningful way.

 ## X. Game Quirks & Oddities